 Procedure

 The experiment started with a nine-point grid calibration procedure.
 A typical trial sequence is shown in Figure 1a.
 Before the start of each trial, a one-point eye-tracker recalibration ('drift correction') was performed.
 The trial proper started with a central black fixation dot (diameter: 0.24°) on a white background.
-After a random interval (μ = 400 ms, σ = 50 ms, from a Gaussian, min. = 200 ms, max. = 1000 ms), and only when the dot was fixated (i.e., when vertical stable fixation position did not deviate more than 0.75° from the displays' center), the object appeared in the upper or lower visual field (still on a white background).
-The vertical eccentricity of the stimulus was random (min. = 5°, max. = 7°).
-The objects' center (i.e. the middle of the bitmap) was aligned with the vertical meridian (see Figure 1b).
+After a random interval (μ = 400 ms, σ = 50 ms, from a Gaussian, min. = 200 ms, max. = 1000 ms), and only when a fixation was detected within a 1.5° vertical region centered on the dot, the object appeared in the upper or lower visual field.
+The vertical eccentricity of the stimulus varied randomly between 5° and 7°).
+The object's center (i.e. the middle of the bitmap) was aligned with the vertical meridian (see Figure 1b).

-Figure 1: a) Schematic trial sequence of Experiment 1 and 2. b) In Experiment 1, the objects' absolute center was aligned with the vertical meridian. c) In Experiment 2, the objects' CoG was aligned with the vertical meridian.
+Figure 1: a) Schematic trial sequence of Experiment 1 and 2. b) In Experiment 1, the object's absolute center was aligned with the vertical meridian. c) In Experiment 2, the object's CoG was aligned with the vertical meridian.

-Participants were instructed to look at the object and to categorize it as either a kitchen utensil or a garage tool by making a right- or a left-handed button press.
-A button press was effective only when participants gazed at the object (i.e. when vertical stable fixation position did not deviate more than 1.5° from the vertical center of the object).
+Participants were instructed to look at the object and to categorize it as either a kitchen utensil or a garage tool by pressing the right- or left-hand button.
+A button press was effective only once the participant had gazed at (or in the vicinity of) the object (i.e. a fixation was detected, whose position did not deviate more than +/- 1.5° from the vertical center of the object).
 If a fixation check took more than 1000 ms to complete, it was considered as failed.
 In this case, participants heard a brief warning beep.
 The object remained on screen until a response was made or a timeout of 2500 ms occurred.
 Finally, a central red (for incorrect) or a green (for correct) fixation dot was displayed (500 ms) to inform participants about the correctness of their response.

 The experiment contained six blocks of 96 trials, and commenced with six practice trials.
-The response rule (e.g. left for kitchen, right for garage) was swapped half-way the experiment, and the order of response rules was counterbalanced across participants.
+The response rule (e.g. left for kitchen, right for garage) was swapped half-way through the experiment, and the order of response rules was counterbalanced across participants.
 At the end of every block, participants were provided with their average response time and accuracy.
-If their accuracy was below 85 percent, they received a warning message asking them to be more accurate.
+If their accuracy was below 85 percent correct, they received a warning message asking them to be more accurate.

 Data analysis

-Our experiment was designed to only analyze the x-coordinates of the landing positions.We normalized landing positions such that, irrespective of Handle Orientation (left or right) and the object's exact size, landing positions ranged between -.5 and .5.
-As a result, a value of .5 would mean that the eyes landed at the extreme border of the object's handle side, whereas a value of -.5 would indicate that the eyes landed at the extreme border of the objects' action-direction side.
-A value of 0 would indicate that the eyes landed exactly at the center.
+We analyzed the x-coordinates of the saccades' landing positions.
+Landing positions were normalized such that they ranged between -.5 and .5, irrespective of Handle Orientation (left or right) and the object's exact size.
+A value of .5 meant that the eyes landed at the extreme border of the object's handle side, whereas a value of -.5 indicated that the eyes landed at the extreme border of the objects' action-direction side.
+A value of 0 indicated that the eyes landed exactly at the center.
 Our experiment was designed to only analyze the x-coordinates of the landing positions.